Nouhouayikevin/split-video-script/README.md

-# 🎬 Video Splitter
+# Video Splitter

-A Python script to split video files into smaller segments of specified duration using ffmpeg.
+A Python script for splitting video files into segments of specified duration using ffmpeg with multi-threading support.

-## 📋 Features
+## Features

-- ✂️ Split videos into segments of any duration (in seconds)
+- Split videos into segments of any duration (in seconds)
+- Multi-threaded processing for faster execution
-- 🎯 Reliable encoding with VP8 codec for WebM files
+- Reliable encoding with VP8 codec for WebM files
+- Color-coded terminal output for better readability
-- 📊 Real-time progress display
+- Real-time progress tracking
-- 🗂️ Automatic output directory creation
+- Automatic output directory creation
-- ✅ File size verification for each segment
+- File size verification for each segment
-- 🚀 Optimized for speed while maintaining quality
+- Optimized for speed while maintaining quality

-## 🔧 Prerequisites
+## Prerequisites

 ### System Requirements

-- **Python 3.6+** (usually pre-installed on most Linux distributions)
+- **Python 3.6+** (standard library only, no external packages required)
 - **ffmpeg** with libvpx support

 ### Installing ffmpeg